Rupesh-2003/passwords/readme.md

 ## How to Create your own Passwords PWA

-Fork the repo
+Fork the repo \n
-clone the forked repo
+clone the forked repo \n
-ADD your own credentials to the .env && nodemon.json Deploy the project
+ADD your own credentials to the .env && nodemon.json\n Deploy the project\n

 ```diff
  **Environment Variables to be edited :**